Bell Brothers was the second largest producer of pig iron in the North of England.

 Pearson was single-handedly responsible for growing the family firm from a regional to an international player.

-In 1890 Pearson embarked upon a £2 million project to provide a drainage canal for Mexico City, which had experienced seasonal flooding.
-Mexico City’s Grand Canal was completed in 1896, on schedule and on budget.
+Pearson embarked upon a £2 million project to provide a drainage canal for Mexico City, which had experienced seasonal flooding, in 1890.
+The Grand Canal in Mexico City was completed in 1896, on schedule and on budget.

 Around the turn of the century, Pearson built three harbours, Vera Cruz, Salina Cruz and Puerto Mexico, as well as the Tehuantepec railway (completed 1905) which connected the Atlantic and Pacific coasts.